bdastur/notes/aws/readme.md

     from backup and to resume processing.

 * For large databases, it can take hours to restore from a full backup.
-* In the even of failure, you can reduce your RTO to minutes by failing over to secondary node.
+* In the event of failure, you can reduce your RTO to minutes by failing over to secondary node.

 #### Automated Backups: